Terms & conditions for Career Hub

 Terms & conditions for MEGT’s Career Hub

 · The Career Hub jobs board is MEGT Apprenticeship Network Provider’s free online job matching system for job seekers and employers.
-It provides a platform for registered job seekers to select preferred occupations and undertake related aptitude testing, as well as search and apply for vacancies.
+It provides a platform for registered job seekers to select preferred occupations and undertake related skills assessment, as well as search and apply for vacancies.

-· The Career Hub also provides a platform for registered employers to advertise vacancies and screen candidates based on their aptitude test results.
+· The Career Hub also provides a platform for registered employers to advertise vacancies and screen candidates based on their skills assessment results.

 · Use of MEGT’s Career Hub is conditional upon your acceptance and compliance with the Terms and Conditions.

 · Career Hub users contact details are held by MEGT and by providing them Career Hub users agree to be contacted by us about other services provided by MEGT (Australia) Ltd in relation to apprenticeships, traineeships, career advice and training courses that may assist with career development.

 · Carer Hub users contact details, preferred occupations, skills assessment results, Get Set!
 Check results, application and vacancy details may be recorded by MEGT in the Department of Education & Training TYIMS database (Training & Youth Internet Management System).